 Although the Federal Reserve was able to artificially bring CP rates down significantly since the shocking 615 basis point spread blowout (A2/P2 spread) of late 2008, they have apparently not been successful in preventing an overall contraction in the CP market.

-The Federal Reserve calculates and published the total amount of CP outstanding every week and as of the latest published period, commercial paper outstanding is contracting at a fast pace, registering a whopping 23.41% decline year-over-year.
+The Federal Reserve calculates and published the total amount of CP outstanding every week and as of the latest published period, commercial paper outstanding is continuing to contract though a slow pace, registering just a 3.97% decline year-over-year.

-It's important to note that at $1.113 trillion, total commercial paper outstanding is significantly less now than the level seen in the trough of the dot-com recession.
+It's important to note that at $1.091 trillion, total commercial paper outstanding is significantly lower than the level seen in the trough of the dot-com recession and very near the low for the series.